 Music at Breckenbrough is offered throughout the KS2, KS3 and KS4 curriculums, but can also be pursued through our enrichment programme

-Music at Breckenbrough is offered throughout the KS2, KS3 and KS4 curriculums but can also be pursued through our enrichment programme.
+Music at Breckenbrough is offered throughout the KS2, KS3 and KS4 curriculums.
 Enjoyment, engagement and achievement is reached through the use of aural, practical and composition lessons, where students are able to experiment with the many different instruments that we have here in the Music Department.

 In curriculum lessons, students gain and expand their knowledge on the origins of different musical styles, how music can be notated, how music can be arranged/changed, how we listen to music, different composers across musical history, music from other countries and much more.
 It is a chance for students to express themselves in a practical, expressive and constructive way.

-Music sessions during enrichment take a different approach to structured lessons, specialising in learning to play an instrument.
-Students have the opportunity to work in groups, and are given time to experience the instruments in a much more relaxed setting, but will be guided into hopefully improving their chosen skill/instrument as well as helping with general group-working skills.
-Specialist music tutors can be arranged if the expertise is not already available in school.
+Music sessions can be made available during enrichment and take a different approach to structured lessons, specialising in learning to play a specific instrument.
+Students are given time to experience the instruments in a much more relaxed setting, but will be guided into hopefully improving their chosen instrument.